Darshan-Kasundra/Darshan-Kasundra/README.md

-# Hi there 👋, I'm Darshan Kasundra
+# Hi there 👋, I'm Darshan

-I'm a **Computer Engineering student** at the University of Toronto with a passion for **AI, Full-Stack Development, VR, FPGA systems**.
+I'm a 3rd Year **Computer Engineering student** at the University of Toronto with a passion for **AI, Full-Stack Development, VR, FPGA systems**.
 I love building interactive and innovative projects that combine software and hardware.

-I would love to connect!
+I would love to connect and chat!

 ## 📫 Contact